 The screening should be performed using a motion-tolerant pulse oximeter.
 Either disposable or reusable probes can be used.
 Reusable probes reduce the cost of screening, but must be appropriately cleaned to minimize the risk of infection.
 Measurements should not be performed when the infant is crying or moving because this reduces the quality of the signal and the accuracy of the test [31,36].
 In addition, pulse oximetry testing may fail to detect hypoxemia if there is interference from ambient light, partial probe detachment, electromagnetic interference, poor perfusion at the site of measurement, and/or hemoglobinopathy .
-(See "Pulse oximetry in adults".)
+(See "Pulse oximetry".)

 Criteria for positive screen — Criteria for a positive screen using the American Academy of Pediatrics (AAP) algorithm (algorithm 1) include any of the following:

 ●Oxygen saturation (SpO2) measurement <90 percent in either extremity